The Christian bible describes three earth ages.

 - During the millennial reign, Satan is imprisoned, but the remnants of Gog/Magog – the nephelim and/or human societies under their influence – are allowed to live as nations around the globe under a rule from Jerusalem by the Son of God, which rule is “like a rod of iron.”
 Then after 1,000 years Satan is loosed from his prison onto the earth one last time to deceive “the nations which are in the four quarters of the earth, Gog and Magog, to gather them together to battle: the number of whom is as the sand of the sea.”
 [Revelation 20:7-8]

-Here are some words to live by, for those alive during the time of Daniel’s seven years:
+Here are some words to live by, for those alive during the end of the second age, time of Daniel’s seven years: